Sexual Assault Criminal Defense Attorney in Denver, Colorado

 Denver, Colorado Attorney Philip M. Smith

 My decades of legal experience include many years successfully handling sex offense cases from all perspectives: as a former prosecutor, a former judge and a defense attorney.
 Colorado Sexual Assault crimes are sensitive and difficult for the accused, their family and friends.
 I understand these issues and I know how to present an effective defense for clients facing sex offense charges.
+The sex offenses listed below, if convicted, would require a person to register as a sex offender on the Colorado Sexual Offender Registry.
+Some municipal ordinance violations such as Urinating in Public are not offenses that require registering as a sex offender.

 - Sexual Assault, Sex Assault or Rape